sveltia/sveltia-cms/README.md

 ## Motivation

-Sveltia CMS was born in November 2022, when the development of Netlify CMS had been at a standstill for more than half a year. [@kyoshino](https://github.com/kyoshino)’s clients wanted to replace their Netlify CMS instances mainly to get better internationalization support.
-Sveltia CMS was built from the ground up to take i18n into account in every corner of the product, while also striving for better UX, performance and productivity.
+Sveltia CMS was born in November 2022, when the development of Netlify CMS had stalled for more than half a year and [@kyoshino](https://github.com/kyoshino)’s clients wanted to replace their Netlify CMS instances mainly for better internationalization/multilingual support.
+Sveltia CMS was built from the ground up to incorporate i18n into every corner of the product, while striving to improve UX, performance and productivity.
+It aims to expand the market for Git-based headless CMS for small businesses and individuals.
 Another goal of the project is to showcase the power of [Svelte](https://svelte.dev/), a modern UI library for creating web applications with less code.

 ## Features